 CBT argues that you can change any negative emotions you might be feeling by changing negative patterns of thinking or behaviour.
 Unlike other forms of psychotherapy, CBT focuses specifically on the problems and difficulties in the present, rather than issues based in the past.

 Key Features of CBT

-Psychodynamic psychotherapy takes its roots in the theories and work of Sigmund Freud and his ideas regarding psychoanalysis (the long-term “talking cure”).
-Put briefly, this type of therapy stresses the significance of our early childhood experiences and how they continue to affect us during adulthood.
-It also argues that human behaviour arises from both conscious and unconscious motives and that the act of talking about problems itself can help people find ways of understanding how their past influences their present behaviour.
+This form of therapy stresses the significance of our early childhood experiences, and how they continue to affect us during adulthood.
+It also argues that human behaviour arises from both conscious and unconscious motives.
+And that the act of talking about problems itself can help people find ways of understanding how their past influences their present behaviour.

-To do this, psychodynamic psychotherapy relies heavily on the therapeutic relationship- - the relationship that develops between the therapist and client.
-It provides an opportunity to examine this relationship in a safe arena and see how it reflects other relationships that we have (or had).
-And it works to make this relationship between therapist and client a strong one.
+To do this, psychodynamic talk therapy relies heavily on the therapeutic relationship.
+This is the relationship that develops between the therapist and client.
+In therapy you will examine this relationship, and see how it reflects other relationships that you have (or had).

 Key Features of Psychodynamic Psychotherapy